ped4enko/hurricane-tracker.github.io/README.md

 Hurricane Tracker provides the most accurate and up-to-date information on hurricanes, tropical storms, and severe weather events.
 Our platform is designed to keep you informed, prepared, and safe, with real-time tracking maps, expert forecasts, and emergency alerts.

+## Recommended Trusted Services for Hurricane Tracking

+For additional reliable resources, consider using the following trusted services:

+- [**Weather.gov - US Map of Public Alerts**](https://www.weather.gov/): Provides an interactive map of current public alerts across the United States, including hurricane warnings and updates.

+- [**AccuWeather Hurricane Tracker**](https://www.accuweather.com/en/hurricane): Offers a comprehensive list of all active hurricanes with detailed data on various parameters such as wind speeds, paths, and intensities.

+- [**NOAA's Live Hurricane Tracker**](https://www.nesdis.noaa.gov/imagery/hurricanes/live-hurricane-tracker): Considered one of the best services for live hurricane tracking with high-quality imagery and real-time updates.

+- [**The Weather Channel's Hurricane Central**](https://weather.com/storms/hurricane-central): Provides key highlights, news, and updates on active hurricanes, including potential impacts and preparedness tips.

+---

 ## Why Choose Hurricane Tracker?

 - **Real-Time Storm Tracking**